-Figure 4-28: A digital signal, with highs appearing as horizontal lines at the top and lows appearing at the bottom
+Figure 4-28: A digital signal, with HIGHs appearing as horizontal lines at the top, and LOWs appearing at the bottom

 Unlike digital signals, analog signals can vary with an indefinite number of steps between high and low.
-For example, Figure 4-29 shows the analog signal of a sine wave.
-Notice that as time progresses, the voltage floats fluidly between high and low levels.
+For example, Figure 4-29 shows an analog signal of a sine wave.
+Notice in the figure that as time progresses, the voltage moves fluidly between high and low levels.